-If you are making health a priority, then you need to make sleep a priority especially if you are a woman.
+If you are making health a priority, you need to make sleep a priority, especially if you are a woman.
 Women need more sleep.
-Unfortunately, women are taking on so much they don’t always get the sleep they need which is detrimental to their health.
+Unfortunately, women are taking on so much that they don’t always get the sleep they need, which is detrimental to their health.
 Take steps for better sleep.
-You can make sleep a priority to change your health and it costs you nothing.
+Prioritizing sleep can change your health, and it costs you nothing.

 Written by Dr. Patrick Flynn

-You can learn more about how hormones and sleep in this article about how hormones affect sleep, and in the video below.
+You can learn more about how hormones affect sleep in the video below.